Passive smoking: Exposure and risk levels

 The International Agency for Research on Cancer of the World Health Organization concluded in 2004 that there was sufficient evidence that secondhand smoke caused cancer in humans.
 Those who work in environments where smoke is not regulated are at higher risk.
 Workers particularly at risk of exposure include those in installation repair and maintenance, construction and extraction, and transportation.

 Much research has come from studies of nonsmokers who are married to a smoker.
 The US Surgeon General, in his 2006 report, estimated that living or working in a place where smoking is permitted increases the non-smokers' risk of developing heart disease by 25–30% and lung cancer by 20–30%.
-Some contrary research is reviewed in Unlucky Strike: Private Health and the science, law and politics of smoking.

 Similarly, children who are exposed to environmental tobacco smoke are shown to experience a range of adverse effects and a higher risk of becoming smokers later in life.
 The WHO has identified reduction of exposure to environmental tobacco smoke as key element for actions to encourage healthy child development.

 The US Centers for Disease Control and Prevention monitors the extent of and trends in exposure to environmental tobacco smoke by measuring serum cotinine in national health surveys.
 The prevalence of secondhand smoke exposure among U.S. nonsmokers declined from 87.5% in 1988 to 25.2% in 2014.
-However, nearly half of blacks and the poor were exposed in 2014.
+However, nearly half of black people and poor people were exposed in 2014.